lambertoo/alx-system_engineering-devops/0x00-shell_basics/README.md

 9. 8-firstdelete - Deleting 'betty' file from /tmp/my_first_directory
 10. 9-firstdirdeletion - Deleting 'my_first_directory' in /tmp
 11. 10-back - Script to change dir. to the previous one
+12. 11-lists - List all files even the hidden one in long format print current dir. and /boot dir.